 While COVID-19 is seen primarily as a respiratory illness, it has been shown to affect other parts of the body including the cardiovascular system.
-It is possible that COVID-19 may increase the risk of stroke.
+It is now felt that that COVID-19 may increase the risk of stroke.
+Patients with COVID-19 and stroke had higher in-hospital mortality.
+They had higher risks of large vessel occlusions as well.